LiffeyValleyAC/LiffeyValleyAC.github.io/_posts/2021-10-23-Leinster-Novice-XC.md

 ---
-title: Leinster Senior Cross Country Championships
+title: Leinster Novice Cross Country Championships
-location: Avondale House, Co.
-Wicklow
+location: Mountain View Golf Club, Co.
+Kilkenny
 ---

-Congratulations to our senior men's team on their 4th place finish at the Leinster Senior XC Championships today in Wicklow.
-A strong performance on a tough hilly course.
+Fantastic racing by our novice women at the Leinster Novice Championships at Mountain View Golf Club, Co.
+Kilkenny with a strong 5th place finish.
+Well done all on a great performance.

+Congratulations to Sinead McDonald who was a member of the gold medal winning Dublin team. 🥇🥇

+A special shout out to all the supporters who made there way to Kilkenny to cheer on the team and to Tom McCormack for bringing the tent.

+Thanks to St. Senan's AC for hosting.

-<a href="/races/2021-11-07-Leinster-Senior-XC/" target="_blank" rel="noopener noreferrer">Race Results</a>
+<a href="/races/2021-10-23-Leinster-Novice-XC/" target="_blank" rel="noopener noreferrer">Race Results</a>

-<a href="https://www.myrunresults.com/events/leinster_xc_senior_and_u23/4237/results" target="_blank" rel="noopener noreferrer">My Run Results</a>
+<a href="https://www.myrunresults.com/events/leinster_xc_novice_2021/4220/results" target="_blank" rel="noopener noreferrer">My Run Results</a>

-<a href="https://www.instagram.com/p/CV-24bXsMZ1/" target="_blank" rel="noopener noreferrer">Instagram</a>
+<a href="https://www.instagram.com/p/CVYCKzvMB03/" target="_blank" rel="noopener noreferrer">Instagram</a>